Jellonator/ya-like-jas/README.md

 It's a point and click adventure game, so you can click on who you want to talk to and fly over.

 Future plans:
 To create a simple fun point and click adventure that anyone can enjoy.
+In the future we want to do more levels, have animations for the characters and create a bigger story
 ---

 ###Team Members